b5null/Lintaskmanager/README.md

 ```

 The script installs the existing binary, launcher, and icon directly from
-`releases/`.
+working directory.
 It does not compile anything or require a `build/` directory.
 All source paths are relative to the script, so it works from another directory
 or after renaming the downloaded folder.
 Sudo is used only to copy the files.